Click Fraud Protection Environmental Fraud and the False Claims Act: A Guide for Whistleblowers

 Environmental whistleblowers may be entitled to a reward when they report a wrongful action and are able to provide unique evidence of the alleged fraud.
 If their False Claims Act claim is later successful and a settlement is reached, the whistleblower whose information helped secure the settlement is entitled to a portion thereof.
 Other laws and regulatory bodies might fine violators or prosecute them but do not usually offer any type of reward for whistleblowers.

-Here are a few examples of fraudulent behavior for which a whistleblower can get a financial reward if their claim is successful under the False Claims Act:
+Here are a few examples of fraudulent behavior for which a False Claims Act whistleblower can receive a significant financial reward from a successful lawsuit:

 • Overcharging the government for environmental clean-up projects